kyletolle/talks/denver_startup_week_webooks/index.md

 ------

-# Getting a feel

-How many of you
+# How many of you

 - have some knowledge of webhooks?
 - have used webhooks before?
 - offer webhooks at your company?
 ___
-Trying to get a feel for the familiarity that people have with the topic.
+Trying to get a feel for what familiarity people have with the topic.
 ------

 # Overview

-- Why flexibility is good for startups
+- Flexibility and integrations
 - How clients use APIs
 - Why webhooks are a thing
 - Barebones webhooks demo
 - Webhooks integration demo
 - Other use cases for webhooks
-- Other things we can do
+- Demonstrate the value to your manager
 - Recapping and wrapping up
 ------